alex-preau/distributed_dl/README.md

 We do not record loss as we do not train models to convergence and obvserved losses after a single epoch were roughtly equivilent for all training schemes.

+We have highlighted the largest throughputs for each precision model.

 <div align="center">
 <img src="./img_src/fairscale_table_1.png" width="600">
 </div>